Not Your Granny’s Electric Range

 The oven compartment of an electric range can be fitted with different options as well.
 There is the standard conventional oven which uses heating elements both on the roof and the floor of the oven.
-Many models of the electric range have replaced the old appliance bulbs with longer lasting and brighter LED bulbs, allowing fussy chefs perfect control over their recipe’s end result.
+Many models of the electric range have replaced the old appliance bulbs with longer-lasting and brighter LED bulbs, allowing fussy chefs perfect control over their recipe’s results.

 A convection electric range uses a fan in the rear of the oven to circulate the hot air over and around the food in a steady stream.
 This type of electric range allows food to cook at a lower temperature and for a shorter time, bringing energy savings into consideration as well.